Lake Manyara National Park

 - Bird Watching

-- Canoeing when the water levels is sufficiently high
+- Canoeing when the water levels are sufficiently high.

 - Cultural tours